 Undergraduate Research Symposium

-The Undergraduate Research Symposium is an annual event at KU that celebrates the diversity of undergraduate research and creative activities on campus.
-Whether you are a freshman interested in exploring what opportunities you have at KU or a senior who is looking for a venue to share the results of your scholarship, you'll find some events at the Undergraduate Research Symposium of interest to you.
+The annual Undergraduate Research Symposium celebrates the diversity of undergraduate research and creative activities on campus.
+Whether you are a freshman interested in exploring those opportunities or a senior looking for a venue to share the results of your scholarship, you'll find events of interest to you at the Symposium.

 - Outstanding Presentation Awards to be awarded to students at the banquet

-- T-shirts for all presenters picked up at the registration table
+- T-shirts for all presenters at the registration table

 - Mentor Awards at the banquet